 Hydroflattening of closed water bodies was performed through a combination of automated and manual detection and adjustment techniques designed to identify water boundaries and water levels.
-Boundary polygons were developed using an algorithm which weights LiDAR-derived slopes, intensities, and return densities to detect the water's edge.
+Boundary polygons were developed using an algorithm which weights lidar-derived slopes, intensities, and return densities to detect the water's edge.
 The water edges were then manually reviewed and edited as necessary.
-Specific care was taken to not hydroflatten wetland and marsh habitat found throughout the study site.

 Once polygons were developed the initial ground classified points falling within water polygons were reclassified as water points to omit them from the final ground model.
-Elevations were then obtained from the filtered LiDAR returns to create the final breaklines.
+Elevations were then obtained from the filtered lidar returns to create the final breaklines.
 Lakes were assigned a consistent elevation for an entire polygon while rivers were assigned consistent elevations on opposing banks and smoothed to ensure downstream flow through the entire river channel.